mimou-77/bootcamp_iot_Maker_Skills/bootcamp_iot_section_1_examples_of_simple_arduino_systems/example_2_pwm/README.md

 Use PWM to change the brightness of the led.
 - In the Version 1 (pwm_4_values_of_brightness) : the led takes 4 values of brightness (0,25%,50%,100%).
 The led remains in each value for 1 second.
-- In the version 2 (256 values of brightness) : the brightness of the led increases by a notch each 50 ms.
+- In the version 2 (256 values of brightness) : the brightness of the led increases by a notch each 50 ms, when it reaches 100% brightness, it decreases a notch each 50 ms.

 ## Description